TheRedDeveloper/battleships/.github/instructions/STANDARDS.instructions.md

 - Constants and enums use SCREAMING_SNAKE_CASE (not demonstrated in code)
 - Avoid abbreviations unless universally understood
 - Prefer meaningful variable names over cryptic short ones

+### Display and UI Standards
+- Use ANSI color constants from the `ANSI` class instead of direct color codes
+- This ensures compatibility with terminal environments and keeps the UI consistent

 ### Coordinate System
 - Always use `x` and `y` as variable names for coordinates, never `coordinates[0]` or array notation